-On average it takes 4-9 months to design the platform.
+On average, it takes 4-9 months to design the platform.
 That does not include planning, recruitment, testing, and launching.
-It can drag on and sometimes end up in purgatory.
+It can drag on and sometimes end up in limbo.

 With a dedicated partner, the development process is cut in half.
 Working with a trusted vendor, you can rapidly onboard a sales rep and implement your program quickly.

 The ability to scale up and pivot is easier with outsourcing.
-Deloitte found in their "2020 Outsourcing Report", organizations cited their partners are a part of their competitive advantage.
+Deloitte found in their “2020 Outsourcing Report” that organizations cited their partners as part of their competitive advantage.
 They can provide the speed, quality, and flexibility needed to stay ahead of the game.

 Often, in-house programs are rigid.
 Change is slow due to shifting priorities, lack of budget, and resources.
 Letting a program languish and remain unchanged has been the death of many programs.

 Deloitte found 70% of companies indicated cost reduction was their main reason for outsourcing.
 Using a third-party provider allows for companies to focus on their core competencies.
 They don’t have to worry about overhead, IT infrastructure, and recruitment.

 Building and maintaining an in-house program is costly.
 That’s why many outsource to reduce the burden of designing and developing a channel program.

 With outsourcing, companies gain access to skill sets that aren’t in-house and can bridge the technology gap.
 For example, Deloitte found many outsource to take advantage of artificial intelligence.
 There are years of knowledge to draw upon with a channel program partner (like us!).